 Stickybacks - Stella Marguerite Grossi (1884-1964)

 The 1913 local directory listed Stella as a photographer at 57 Bold Street Liverpool.
 We do not know currently whether Stella's photographer brother, Spiridione Grossi, was involved in the business in any way.
 We do however know that Stella produced Sticky Back photographs, at least in 1914, possibly with the assistance of her brother.
 Below are images of two stickyback photographs of unknown young women, c 1912, taken at 57 Bold Street, (Collection of the late Miss Catherine (Kitty) Bollard.)
-In addition, the Liverpool Echo, on Wednesday 09 December 1914 p6 contained an advertisement: "Man, middle aged, understanding bromide printing and developing 25/- and commission.
+In addition, the Liverpool Echo, on Wednesday 9 December 1914 p6 contained an advertisement: "Man, middle aged, understanding bromide printing and developing 25/- and commission.
 Call Friday, Sticky Backs, 39 Grange Road West, Birkenhead".
 The 1914 Kelly's directory of Cheshire shows that 39 Grange Road West, Birkenhead, was occupied by photographer Stella Grossi.
 Although there is only one directory entry for Stella at 57 Bold Street (1913), it seems likely that she retained the business there for a longer period.
 We are most grateful to Christine Caroppo for drawing our attention to later directory entries for this address, 1915 to 1940, for the "Star Studio" and the likely connection of the two names.

 Stella Marguerita V Grossi married William Henry Huish (1873-1933) in Q4 1929